Skip to main content

 Protections Against Testifying in Court

-Defendants (in both criminal and civil cases) have the option to avoid testifying in court.
+Defendants (in both criminal and civil cases) have the option to avoid testifying in a criminal prosecution.
 Prosecutors, judges, and even your own lawyer cannot make you.
 This right also applies to:

 Defendants in a civil case also do not have to testify in court if it would lead to them being charged with a crime.
 However, unlike in criminal trials, the jury may take your refusal to testify into account when reaching a verdict.
-Additionally, if a witness or defendant in a civil trial elects to invoke their Fifth Amendment rights before trial, they may later be barred from presenting certain evidence.
+But if you invoke your Fifth Amendment rights before a civil trial, you may later be barred from presenting certain evidence.

 Can Witnesses Plead the Fifth?